fhiso/legacy-format/dates.md

 ------           -----------------------------------------------

-{.note} The *pattern* in the table above has been split on to three lines in table above for convenience of presentation; it is, however, really one single line.
+{.note} The *pattern* in the table above has been split on to three lines for convenience of presentation; it is, however, really one *pattern* and contains no *whitespace* or line breaks.
 Any functional difference between the `Age` production and the *pattern* specified above is unintentional.

 ## Date formats